 The presentation of the "room" in such a farcical way as a "memorial" was

 soon recognized as scandalous, as brain specimens from the victims, on the

 basis of which Dr. Gross had launched his scientific career, remained stored

 in the basement of the hospital.
-In 1992 the Green Party member and district councillor
+In 1992 the Green Party member and district

-Wolfgang Krisch suggested a burial of the specimens in an honorary
+councilor Wolfgang Krisch suggested a burial of the specimens in an honorary

 grave and a more appropriate way of documenting the crimes of the past in

-the form of an
+the form of an appropriate memorial space.

-memorial space.
 Dr. Wolfgang Neugebauer, then

-director of the

-Center of Austrian Resistance, also advocated
+director of the Documentation Center of Austrian Resistance, also advocated

-for a more appropriate form of commemoration and sought to have Dr. Gross finally criminally
+for a more appropriate form of commemoration and sought to have Dr. Gross

-which suggestions for a different form of memorial were
+discussions in which suggestions for a different form of memorial were

 rejected at first, the clinic's director, Dr. Gabriel, was amenable to

-considering different options for commemoration, such as an exhibit of
+considering different options for commemoration, such as an exhibit of the

-a documentation with the display of such specimens.
+documentation with the display of such specimens.

 charged, the Green Party, and reporting in international news

 organizations.
 Dr. Gross ended up being charged with murder in 1999